ddat000/Beverage-sales-analyst/README.md

 * **Differencing for Stationarity:** Applying differencing effectively removes the upward trend, stabilizing the series.
 This is essential for ARIMA-based models like SARIMAX.

 ![Total_sales_forecasting](Total_sales_forecast_charts/ACF_and_PACF.png)

+**Non-Seasonal Components (2, 0, 0):**

+* **Autoregressive (p=2):** The PACF displayed significant spikes at lags 1 and 2, indicating that the current sales value is strongly correlated with the sales values from the previous two periods.
+This suggests an AR(2) component is necessary to capture these short-term dependencies.
+* **Integrated (d=0):** No non-seasonal differencing was applied at this stage.
+The rationale is that the seasonal differencing (D=1) might be sufficient to achieve stationarity.
+This assumption needs to be validated through model diagnostics.
+* **Moving Average (q=0):** While the ACF showed a significant negative spike at lag 1, a non-seasonal MA term was initially omitted.
+The AR components might capture some of this short-term correlation, but this should be monitored in the residuals.

+**Seasonal Components (1, 1, 1, 12):**

+* **Seasonal Autoregressive (P=1):** A significant positive spike was observed at the seasonal lag of 12 in the PACF.
+This suggests that the sales in the current month are correlated with the sales in the same month of the previous year.
+A seasonal AR(1) component accounts for this relationship.
+* **Seasonal Integrated (D=1):** The presence of a clear monthly seasonal pattern in the initial EDA necessitates seasonal differencing (lag 12) to remove this non-stationarity and model the within-year fluctuations effectively.
+* **Seasonal Moving Average (Q=1):** A significant spike was also present at the seasonal lag of 12 in the ACF.
+This indicates a potential correlation with past seasonal forecast errors, which a seasonal MA(1) component can model.
+* **Seasonal Period (s=12):** The data exhibits a clear 12-month cycle, corresponding to the monthly seasonality.

+**In essence, this order aims to capture both the short-term autoregressive dynamics and the year-over-year seasonal patterns, while addressing seasonal non-stationarity through differencing.
+The absence of non-seasonal differencing and the non-seasonal MA term are choices that will be evaluated during model diagnostics.**

+**Fiting to the models**

 ![Total_sales_forecasting](Total_sales_forecast_charts/LN_forecast.png)
 ![Total_sales_forecasting](Total_sales_forecast_charts/RF_forecast.png)
 ![Total_sales_forecasting](Total_sales_forecast_charts/XGB_forecast.png)
 ![Total_sales_forecasting](Total_sales_forecast_charts/SARIMAX_forecast.png)

+**Models comparison and evaluating**

 ![Total_sales_forecasting](Total_sales_forecast_charts/Diagnostics_plot.png)
 ![Total_sales_forecasting](Total_sales_forecast_charts/Model_comparison.png)

+* **Error Metrics (RMSE & MAE):** SARIMAX demonstrates lower RMSE and MAE compared to Linear Regression and XGBoost, indicating better predictive performance than these models.
+However, RandomForest shows the lowest error metrics among the compared models.

 ### Quantities Of Each Products Forecasting

 ![Time_seris_analysis](Charts/chart_14.png)

+**Base on the charts, the order (2,0,0)x(1,1,0,12) is chosen**

+### Products quantities forecasting
 ![Quantities_of_each_products_forecasting](Product_forecast_charts/Product_forecast_charts.png)
 ![Quantities_of_each_products_forecasting](Product_forecast_charts/Total_quantities_forecast_chart.png)

+**Forecast Result**

+- Overall SARIMA Model Evaluation (All Products Forecast):
++ Overall R-squared (R2): 0.9923
++ Overall Mean Absolute Percentage Error (MAPE): 2.8619%

 ## 8) Outcome